 Women in Business in Connaught Village

-We are celebrating Women in Business with a free panel discussion In Conversation With inspirational women from a variety of skilled and independent business, on Thursday 28 March from 6-8pm.
+We celebrated Women in Business with a free panel discussion In Conversation With inspirational women from a variety of skilled and independent business, on Thursday 28 March from 6-8pm.

-Hosted by professor and curator of Twentieth Century Dress at the Victoria and Albert Museum, Amy de la Haye, an amazing line up of infamous females will be in Connaught Village speaking about their area of expertise ranging from fashion and history to property and academia.
+Hosted by professor and formerly curator of Twentieth Century Dress at the Victoria and Albert Museum, Amy de la Haye, an amazing line up of infamous females in Connaught Village spoke about their area of expertise ranging from fashion and history to property and academia.

-The panel talk will allow people to seek advice, ask questions and meet influential female speakers from the world of fashion, history and property.
+The panel talk allowed people to seek advice, ask questions and meet influential female speakers from the world of fashion, history and property.

-The evening will be held at St John's Church W2 in Connaught Village, positioned at the heart of the community, known for holding a collection of diverse events.
+The evening was held at St John's Church W2 in Connaught Village, positioned at the heart of the community, known for holding a collection of diverse events.

 Get to know our panel: